mediafinger/rabbitmq_presentation/PITCHME.md

 * to enhance performance, multiple **consumers** can subscribe to a queue, messages are then distributed in a _round robin_ way, so that each consumer will process a part of all messages, which helps to keep queues short

 +++
-### The broker distributes messages from exchanges to queues
+### The broker routes messages from exchanges to queues

 ![Typical message broker](https://raw.githubusercontent.com/mediafinger/rabbitmq_presentation/master/assets/bunnies/football.jpg)